-Which is your most successful project till date?
+Which is your most successful project to date?
 What makes it a success?

-Vytautas: “Ugh, big question.
-I guess working on some of the largest US based lottery portal and native mobile apps might be the most rewarding.
-Based on purely analytic data: in some of the cases we’ve managed to improve and sometimes double the conversion rates, triple the mobile traffic, etc. Based on user research and usability lab test results majority of hypotheses design team tried to prove were correct.
-However, as you know – the work is never over when you try to continuously improve the product and deliver best value to the customer and their end users.”
+Vytautas: “Ugh, the big question.
+I guess working on some of the largest US-based lottery portal and native mobile apps might be the most rewarding.
+Based on purely analytic data: in some of the cases, we’ve managed to improve and sometimes double the conversion rates, triple the mobile traffic, etc. Based on user research and usability lab test results the majority of hypotheses design team tried to prove were correct.
+However, as you know - the work is never over when you try to continuously improve the product and deliver the best value to the customer and their end-users.”

 Where do you look up for inspirational mobile design patterns?

-Once in awhile I might check dribbble – however with a caveat that it’s mostly filled with visually stunning, yet impractical solutions, that are not addressing any real life problems.
-And of course using apps on different devices also gives plenty of ideas on what works and what doesn’t, as well as patterns to experiment with.”
+Once in a while, I might check dribble - however with a caveat that it’s mostly filled with visually stunning, yet impractical solutions, that are not addressing any real-life problems.
+And of course, using apps on different devices also gives plenty of ideas on what works and what doesn’t, as well as patterns to experiment with.”

 How is your work experience at IGT?

 Vytautas: “I’m about to depart IGT for a new challenge.
-However, in the last few years I managed to kickstart UX initiatives, build a highly performing design team and optimise overall efficacy.
-The designers I’ve had chance to source, hire and mentor are some of the best in the industry, thus the decision to move on wasn’t easy.”
+However, in the last few years, I managed to kickstart UX initiatives, build a high performing design team and optimise overall efficacy.
+The designers I’ve had the chance to source, hire and mentor are some of the best in the industry, thus the decision to move on wasn’t easy.”